Farmer-to-farmer mentorship has been a core part of sustainable agriculture from the beginning.

 - Cover crops and crop rotation

-- Pest and disease management
+- Seedling and greenhouse management

 - Safe tractor, tool and implement use

-- Post-harvest handling and marketing
+- Post-harvest handling

-- Organic certification and NRCS assistance applications
+- Organic certification and NRCS applications

 Christina has experience growing and selling vegetables, herbs, and ornamental crops.